How to Contour — According to Your Face ShapeDecember 14, 2018

-It’s safe to say that contouring has had it’s major moments during the past couple of years.
-Despite all the extreme tutorials and techniques out there (RIP clown contouring), it’s best to contour your face according to its specific shape to keep it looking natural.
-Here are makeup-artist approved tips to contour your face, whether you’re a heart, oval, round, square or diamond babe — to make you look light and lifted every single day.
+It’s safe to say that contouring has become a staple in everyone’s makeup routine.
+Despite all the extreme tutorials and techniques out there (does anyone remember clown contouring?), it’s best to contour your face according to its specific shape to keep it looking natural.
+Ahead are makeup-artist approved tips to contour your face, whether you’re a heart, oval, round, square or diamond babe — to make you look sculpted and bronzed all day long.

 Diamond Face Shape